sorin-ionescu/prezto/modules/syntax-highlighting/README.md

 Integrates [zsh-syntax-highlighting][1] into Prezto.

-This module should be loaded *second to last*, where last is the *prompt* module, unless used in conjuncture with the *history-substring-search* module where it must be loaded **before** it.
+This module should be loaded before the *prompt* module.

+Additionally, if this module is used in conjunction with the *history-substring-search* module, this module must be loaded **before** the *history-substring-search* module.

 Contributors
 ------------